 In addition to the actual sleeping space, you need the right mattress and linens to sleep in a car comfortably.
 There are many types of mattresses to choose from, from blow-up to roll-up and foldable memory foam.
 I bought a foldable memory foam mattress with a removable zipper cover from Amazon that I love.
 Memory foam is perfect for cutting down to size, which I had to do.

 Window coverings are a must when sleeping in a car.
 They give you privacy, help regulate air temperatures and block outside light.
-I made mine from roll-up insulation, black spray paint, and duck tape.
+I made mine from roll-up insulation, black spray paint, and duct tape.
 I painted one side with black spray paint to cover up the reflective insulation and not draw attention to my car.
 Ideally, if the reflective side points to the sun, it’s supposed to reflect heat and keep your car cooler.
 Likewise, when the black side is toward the sun, the heat inside the car is supposed to reflect and keep the car warmer.

 I definitely feel they kept my car cooler, but I am not sure about warmer.
 I left my window coverings up during the day when I was gone for long periods of time.
 They work well to prevent car peepers, block out light, and add privacy to a car camping setup.
 I would not go car camping without them!